kaparelos/jquery.inactivity/README.md

 Purpose
 -------
-Listen for mouse, keyboard, touch and other custom events and fire "activity" and "inactivity" idle events
+Listen for mouse, keyboard, touch and other custom events and fire "activity" and "inactivity" idle (inactivity) events

 Usage
 -----